unovue/radix-vue/docs/content/components/menubar.md

 ### ItemIndicator

-Renders when the parent `Menubar.CheckboxItem` or `Menubar.RadioItem` is checked.
+Renders when the parent `MenubarCheckboxItem` or `MenubarRadioItem` is checked.
 You can style this element directly, or you can use it as a wrapper to put an icon into, or both.

 <PropsTable
   :data="[